 - a.
 Riverwalk Setback.
-Residential or outdoor commercial uses adjacent to the Riverwalk shall be no closer than 10 feet from the western edge of the physical walkway, except where "people-oriented" commercial uses incorporate public access points to the Riverwalk.
-South of Laurel Street ground floor uses shall incorporate "people-oriented" uses such as, but not limited to, dining establishments, entertainment uses, and drinking establishments. - b.
+Residential or outdoor commercial uses adjacent to the Riverwalk shall be no closer than 10 feet from the western edge of the physical walkway, except where "people-oriented" commercial uses incorporate public access points to the Riverwalk. - b.
 Levee Fill.
 All development shall fill the western slope of the levee (which may include both public and private property) as directed by the City of Santa Cruz and Army Corps of Engineers to create a level condition between the Riverwalk and the adjacent building.
-The filled area may terrace up from the maximum 24-inch wall to the finished floor of the development in a way that allows for the outdoor spaces to be publicly accessible.
-(See Figure E-1.) - c.
+The filled area may terrace up from the maximum 24-inch wall to the finished floor of the development in a way that allows for the outdoor spaces to be publicly accessible to residents and commercial patrons.
+(See Figure E-1.)

+- c.
 Retaining Wall at Property Line.
 Design the wall of the ground level of the building to structurally support fill material, and to provide appropriate under-drainage. - d.
 Landscaping.
 Landscaping this private and public space shall incorporate trees and vegetation appropriate to the river environment.
 Walls along the Riverwalk shall not exceed 24 inches in height and shall be set back from the promenade by at least 10 feet.
 Other than trees, landscaping shall not exceed 42 inches in height above grade.
 Trees planted as part of the San Lorenzo Flood Control Improvement Project should be maintained and incorporated into new development where feasible and where not in conflict with the required fill or publicly accessible amenities. - e.
 Extension Area License Agreement for Public Space.
 The City shall consider negotiated Extension Area license agreements on the publicly owned land on the west side of the Riverwalk for open space purposes that promote activity and overlook the Riverwalk and river.
-The publicly accessible open space area shall be visually open and accessible from the Riverwalk, but may be delineated with a low fence or hedge no more than 42 inches in height. - f.
+The publically accessible open space area shall be visually open and accessible from the Riverwalk, but may be delineated with a low fence or hedge no more than 42 inches in height. - f.
 Commercial Criteria.
 In the case of commercial development, the area subject to the license agreement may be terraced and shall be designed to accommodate outdoor eating or public seating, and shall be within 24 inches of the Riverwalk elevation. - g.
 Public/Private Interface.
 In the case of residential development, the area subject to the license agreement and associated private yard shall be designed as a visually accessible garden space that provides a transition to the public Riverwalk.
-Residential entrances facing the river shall be elevated at least 18 inches, but no more than 5 feet above the Riverwalk to create privacy and differentiation of public and private spaces.
-Residential development is not permitted at the Riverwalk level south of Laurel Street. - h.
+Residential entrances facing the river shall be elevated at least 18 inches, but no more than 5 feet above the Riverwalk to create privacy and differentiation of public and private spaces. - h.
 Entrances Along Riverfront.
-Entries, either to individual residential units or common entrances, or to commercial establishments, shall be provided along the riverfront promenade at intervals no greater than 75 feet.
-No individual residential units are allowed to connect directly with the riverfront south of Laurel Street.
-Common entrances for residential uses will be permitted.
+Entries, either to individual residential units or common entrances, or to commercial establishments, shall be provided along the riverfront promenade at intervals no greater than 75 feet. - i.

-- i.
 Fencing.
-Fencing shall be decorative, visually open rail material, creating a visual connection between the private and public spaces. - j.
+Fencing shall be decorative, visually open metal rail material, creating a visual connection between the private and public spaces. - j.
 Visually Open Development.
 Solid vegetation in the form of a visual screen or hedge is prohibited and views to the Riverwalk from private open spaces are required.
 Line of sight views between the development and the Riverwalk are intended to ensure a safe and interesting environment to joggers, walkers and cyclists.

-5. Access to the Riverwalk.
+Access to the Riverwalk.